1.

 D

-Observation, single agent Rituximab, Rituximab/Lenalidomide or Rituximab (or Obinutuzumab) + chemotherapy are also options to consider.
+Observation, single agent Rituximab, Rituximab/Lenalidomide or Rituximab (or Obinutuzumab) + chemotherapy are the systemic treatment options to offer patients with Follicular lymphoma.
+However, these are perhaps best served as treatment options for patients with more advanced Follicular lymphoma.

-The NCCN guidelines listed ISRT as the preferred therapy for patients with Stage I or contiguous Stage II Follicular lymphoma that is grade 1-2.
+The NCCN guidelines listed ISRT as the preferred therapy for patients with Stage I or contiguous Stage II, Classic Follicular lymphoma.

 Reference: Mac Manus MP, Hoppe RT.
 Is radiotherapy curative for stage I and II low-grade follicular lymphoma?
 Results of a long-term follow-up study of patients treated at Stanford University.
 J Clin Oncol 1996;14(4):1282-90.